-Locked into long term fixed price supply contracts with major industrial users, gas producers are hurting and the rising costs of production are pushing up the price of uncontracted gas for WA's domestic market.
-WA's commodities boom is fuelling stronger demand.
+Locked into long term fixed price supply contracts with major industrial users, gas producers are hurting.
+Rising costs of production are pushing up the price of uncontracted gas for WA's domestic market.

 Since listing on the ASX in December 2005, Dynasty has laid the foundations for growth as an emerging Australian energy company.
 The portfolio of uranium projects in Western Australia has grown from five to twenty and your Company has recently made its entrance into Botswana.